Raise some Funds for us?!

 A hugely successful lunch party with plenty of excellent food and wine, a bumper raffle and a silent auction, accompanied by swing bands, brass bands and jazz bands, was held in September 2009 in Gloucestershire.
 The aim was to raise the money for one school but they excelled themselves and raised enough for two schools, two wells and the completion of another drinking-water supply!!
 Our very grateful thanks to Nicky Colwyn and her team for all their hard work to put on this fabulous event.

 A group of around 20 enthusiastic cyclists of all ages join in the annual Wayfarers Cycle the Wight on the May bank holiday weekend for three years running.
-Our trustees provided them with a slap up lunch after their ordeal.
 It was a great way to keep fit and raise money.

 Schools who support us